-Tax Increment Financing (TIF): The Town has developed a Tax Increment Financing (TIF) policy and master plans to spur development in targeted areas of town.
+Tax Increment Financing (TIF): The Town has developed a Tax Increment Financing ("TIF") policy and two master plans to spur development in targeted areas of town.
 The Town Council adopted a TIF Policy in March of 2018.
+The

-The City TIF Policy was adopted by the City Council on September 6, 2018 and was accepted by the Town Council on November 7, 2018.
-Currently, TIF Master Plans are being developed for three areas of Town: Center Groton Village, Downtown Groton, and the Five Corners/Thames Street area north of Electric Boat.
-The TIF Master Plan for Downtown Groton was presented to the Town Council in February 2019.
-Master plans for the other proposed TIF districts will be presented to the Town Council later in 2019.
+City TIF Policy was adopted by the City Council on September 6, 2018 and was accepted by the Town Council on November 7, 2018.
+TIF Master Plans were adopted for two areas in the Town of Groton: Downtown Groton (Route 1) and the Five Corners/Thames Street area north of Electric Boat.

-Marketing of Town owned properties: Groton owns a number of excess buildings and properties that are no longer needed for municipal use or that have been acquired through tax foreclosures.
+Marketing of Town-Owned Properties: Groton owns a number of excess buildings and properties that are no longer needed for municipal use or that have been acquired through tax foreclosures.
 Economic Development staff has created a comprehensive marketing strategy for these properties.
 The general strategy is to sell municipal property through a Request for Proposal (RFP) process rather than through a simple real estate transaction.
 This process ensures that the property is actually redeveloped, thereby maximizing new tax dollar revenue.
 Staff has created marketing cut sheets, signs advertising the sale of the properties, as well as on-line and trade publication advertisements.
 Key priority properties and their respective status include the following:

-- Mystic Education Center: An RFP has been issued, interviews have been held, and the Town has selected a preferred developer.
-Once a contract is signed with the preferred developer, the public outreach, zoning, planning, and review process will begin for a future proposed development. - 529 Gold Star Highway: An RFP has been issued and discussions with a prospective developer are ongoing.
-The developer has been able to expand the scope of the project to include intersection signalization and commitments for natural gas extension to the property.

-- Groton Heights Elementary School: An RFP has been issued, and interviews have been held with developers.
-The Town has selected a preferred developer and is working in close cooperation with the City of Groton.
+- Mystic Education Center: An RFP was issued, interviews have been held, and the Town has selected a preferred developer (Respler Homes).
+The public outreach, zoning, planning, and review process has begun for a future proposed development.
+This is a \$250 million project involving 750+ housing units, over 100,000 square feet of commercial space, 40,000 square feet of indoor recreation space, a parking garage, and new roadways and utilities. - 529 Gold Star Highway: An RFP has been issued and discussions with a prospective developer are ongoing.
+The developer has been able to expand the scope of the project to include intersection signalization and commitments for natural gas extension to the property. - Groton Heights Elementary School: An RFP was issued.
+The Town has selected a preferred developer (ThayerMahan) and is working in close cooperation with the City of Groton.
 Once a contract is signed with the developer, a proposal for redevelopment will be submitted to the City Planning and Zoning Commission for review.
-The Town applied for and was awarded \$150,000 from a DECD Brownfields Grant in December of 2018.
+The Town applied for and was awarded a \$225,000 DECD Brownfields Grant.
 The grant will assist in the cleanup and redevelopment of this property. - Former Seely School: Town staff is working with the firm Goman & York to market the property and has met with numerous developers over the past few months with an interest in razing the former school and utilizing the site for multi-family housing development options.
-A short list of preferred developers will be presented to the Town Council in March.
+Don Mar LLC has been selected as the preferred developer to complete a 280 luxury unit development.
+The Town Council will be finalized legal documents early in 2020. - Colonel Ledyard Elementary School: The Town continues to work on this property's redevelopment located within walking distance of Electric Boat's main waterfront facility.
+An RFP was issued during the summer of 2019 and final negotiations are underway with qualified developers. - Pleasant Valley Elementary School: An RFP will be issued in 2020 to solicit development proposals for this former elementary school located on 17 acres near Route 12 and I-95.